 The naturally occurring disease is of uncertain origin and occurs with increasing frequency during aging from the fifth or sixth decade of life onward.
 Pathologic characteristics include a decrease in the levels of striatal dopamine and the degeneration of dopaminergic neurons in the nigrostriatal tract that normally inhibit the activity of striatal GABAergic neurons (Figure 28–1).
 Most of the postsynaptic dopamine receptors on GABAergic neurons are of the D2 subclass (negatively coupled to adenylyl cyclase).
 The reduction of normal dopaminergic neurotransmission leads to excessive excitatory actions of cholinergic neurons on striatal GABAergic neurons; thus, dopamine and acetylcholine activities are out of balance in parkinsonism (Figure 28–1).

 Schematic representation of the sequence of neurons involved in parkinsonism and Huntington's chorea.
 Top: Neurons in the normal brain.
 Middle: Neurons in parkinsonism.
 The dopaminergic neuron is lost.
 Bottom: Neurons in Huntington's disease.
 The GABAergic neuron is lost.
 (Reproduced, with permission, from Katzung BG, editor: Basic & Clinical Pharmacology, 9th ed.
 McGraw-Hill, 2004: Fig. 28–1).

 Many drugs can cause parkinsonian symptoms; these effects are usually reversible.
 The most important drugs are the butyrophenone and phenothiazine antipsychotic drugs, which block brain dopamine receptors.
-At high doses, reserpine causes similar ...
+At high doses, reserpine causes similar symptoms, presumably by depleting ...